moonson619/capacitive_deionization/README.md

-For the detailed experiment conditions and information about the model, please see the research paper below. https://www.sciencedirect.com/science/article/pii/S0011916421003040 Another paper is in preparation.
+For the detailed experiment conditions and information about the model, please see the research paper below. https://www.sciencedirect.com/science/article/pii/S0011916421003040

+*Another paper is Under Review.

 # Environments
 The codes have been tested under the environment as follows: